lusingander/serie/README.md

 ### User command

-The User command view allows you to display the output (stdout) of your custom external commands.
+The User command feature allows you to execute custom external commands.
-This allows you to do things like view commit diffs using your favorite tools.
+You can display the output of commands like `git diff` in a dedicated view, or execute commands like branch deletion in the background.

 For details on how to set commands, see [User Command](https://lusingander.github.io/serie/features/user-command.html).